Goose Creek in Berkeley County, South Carolina — The American South (South Atlantic)

 Erected 2007 by the Vestry of the St. James, Goose Creek Church.
 (Marker Number 8-47.)

 Location.
 32° 58.545′ N, 80° 1.983′ W. Marker is in Goose Creek, South Carolina, in Berkeley County.
-Marker is on Vestry Lane west of Snake River Road (South Carolina Highway S-8-208).
+It is on Vestry Lane west of Snake River Road (South Carolina Highway S-8-208).
 Touch for map.
 Marker is in this post office area: Goose Creek SC 29445, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Goose Creek Church (about 500 feet away, measured in a direct line); The Yamasee War At Goose Creek, 1715 (approx. 0.3 miles away); Goose Creek Bridge (approx. 0.4 miles away); Howe Hall Plantation / Howe Hall Elementary School (approx. 0.4 miles away); The Oaks (approx. 0.6 miles away); Otranto Plantation (approx. 0.9 miles away); Boochawee Hall (approx. 1.4 miles away); The Elms Plantation (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Goose Creek Church (about 500 feet away, measured in a direct line); The Yamasee War At Goose Creek, 1715 (approx. 0.3 miles away); Goose Creek Bridge (approx. 0.4 miles away); Howe Hall Plantation / Howe Hall Elementary School (approx. 0.4 miles away); The Oaks (approx. 0.6 miles away); Otranto Plantation (approx. 0.9 miles away); Boochawee Hall (approx. 1.4 miles away); The Elms Plantation (approx. 1.7 miles away).
 Touch for a list and map of all markers in Goose Creek.

 Additional commentary.